 Take a trip on one of the ‘golondrinas’ around the harbor and see where the America’s Cup was held.

-For your Easter weekend break in Valencia you can hire a car and visit the nearby village of Albufera or take a trip to the Gran Casino Monte Picayo in Puzol.
+For your Easter weekend break in Valencia why not hire a car ?
+Visit the nearby village of Albufera or take a trip to the Gran Casino Monte Picayo in Puzol.
 Further inland are the wine growing regions of Valencia.
-For more places to go visit our page on the Valencia Region of Spain.
+For more places to visit, check out the surrounding areas of Valencia.

-Even if you don’t hire a car, you can still see orange trees as they are all over the city of Valencia.
+Even if you don’t hire a car, you can still see orange trees in the center of Valencia.

 Where To Stay for Easter in Valencia?